sibalonat/softwarehouse/README.md

 2. **Sales**: This includes the salesforce.
 3. **HR**: This includes the Salesforce and Developers, and serves as a way to hire developers or salesforce.

-After hiring the salesforce, a job will eventually run and assign the salesforce to a project based on their complexity/experience.
-Once a developer is also assigned to the project, payments will be streamlined every 10 minutes in three phases: 30%, 40%, and the final 30%.
-After the final payment, the project will be considered completed and will be deleted in the next job deletion schedule.
+At the onset of the game, an intermediate project is automatically generated, along with a developer and a salesperson for the project.
+This initiates the game jobs to create the necessary projects and staff for recruitment.
+Post recruitment of the salesforce, a job is triggered to assign the salesforce to a project, taking into account their complexity/experience.
+Once a developer is assigned to the project, salary payments to the hired staff are processed every 30 seconds.
+Upon completion of the run_count, the project is marked as completed and the project's value is transferred to the game balance.
+Following the final payment, the project is deemed completed and is scheduled for deletion in the subsequent job deletion cycle.
+If the staff remains employed, the cost will accumulate and be deducted from the balance every 30 seconds.

 ## Docker Setup